QTC-UMD/dds-sweeper/README.md

 * `save`:
-Saves the current table to flash memory so that it can be recovered later.
+Saves the current table to nonvolatile memory so that it can be recovered later.

-* `loads`:
+* `load`:
-Retrieves the table currently stored in flash and restores it in RAM so that it can be used again.
+Retrieves the table currently stored in flash and restores it to RAM so that it can be used again.
 A saved table must be loaded before it can be used.